NAME

 Directed weighted graph in shared memory.
 Nodes allocated from a bitmap pool, edges stored as adjacency lists in a separate edge pool.
 Mutex-protected mutations with PID-based stale recovery.

 Note: remove_node removes the node and its outgoing edges only.
-Incoming edges from other nodes are NOT automatically removed — callers must remove them explicitly if needed.
-This is an O(1) design choice; full incoming-edge cleanup would require O(E) traversal.
+Incoming edges from other nodes are NOT automatically removed (this is an O(1) design choice) — their dst is left dangling until the slot's bit is reused.
+Use remove_node_full when this matters; it additionally splices incoming edges in O(N+E).

 Linux-only.
 Requires 64-bit Perl.